divyahinge17/BirdSightings/README.md

 ![roles and users](readmeImages/roles_users.png)

-## App Architecture:
+## Tech Stack:

+- Database : MongoDB
+- Frontend : Next.js
+- Backend : Express
+- RuntimeEnv: Node.js

 ## Interesting App Searches:

 - Select Search By Bird
-- In Bird Details-
+    - Change radio button to Bird Name (to search by substring in bird name):
+        - search for any known or common bird (ex: Owl must give you all kinds of owls, or birds with owl in name)
+    - Change radio button to Bird Description (to search by anything from bird description.)
         - Serach for `western` and the list shows birds that include `western` in their description.
         - Select a bird (e.g- `Acorn Woodpecker`) and check the map for sightings.
 Most sightings will be on west coast.
         - Next, search for `smallest` in Bird Details, and the list presents small birds like Hummingbird (e.g- `Calliope Hummingbird`)
         - More suggestions- Serach `eastern`, `tallest`, `florida`, `vision`.

         - In Bird Name, search `Barred Owl` to see intresting insight that its sighted mostly on coasts.
         - Similary, search `Costa's Hummingbird` to see its mostly sighted in around California.
         More suggestions- Serach `Anhinga` - found near water, `White-winged Crossbill`, `Golden-cheeked Warbler` - found in Texas.

 - Select Search by Location
     - Select a state (e.g- California) and search for Birds in that state.